 One of the principal purposes of the Program is to provide food, clothing and supplies to Elders on the reservation.
 This is carried out primarily through the Semi-annual Food Runs held in the spring and fall.

-Dates for the spring food runs are as follows:
+Dates for the fall food runs are as follows:

-Click here to download a driver's application for the spring food runs.
+Click here to download a driver's application for the fall food runs.

 For a brief glimpse of what a food run is like, you can view a slide show of pictures from a food run to Many Farms.